oss-slu/5930/service_eval.md

-The Servant as Leader Evaluation:
+The Servant as Leader Principles:

 Engaging with a community service group as a servant leader involves embracing a set of principles identified in "The Servant as Leader."
 This leadership approach centers around active listening and understanding the needs and concerns of the community members.
 By truly comprehending their perspectives and experiences, the servant leader can make informed decisions that genuinely serve the community's interests.
 Moreover, the leader employs effective communication and imagination to inspire and unite the community around a shared vision.
 Through language and creativity, they articulate goals and aspirations, fostering a sense of purpose and direction within the group.